setap4c/setap-week-4/ScenarioAUserStories.md

 User would like to be notified roughly 5 days in advance of running out.
 The specific number of days should be adjustable, up to 2 weeks.

 User should be reminded on an adjustable regular schedule, typically every month.

+## Updating infomation
+User should be able to update their infomation such as changing their gp or liked prefered pharmacy